soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 --

+* [[GitHub] atom / highlights](https://github.com/atom/highlights) - Reads in code, writes out HTML with CSS classes based on the tokens in the code

+--

 * [[GitHub] guardian / scribe](https://github.com/guardian/scribe) - A rich text editor framework for the web platform

 * [[GitHub] quilljs / quill](https://github.com/quilljs/quill) - A cross browser rich text editor with an API